theludovyc/Godot_Dialog/README.md

 ## Installation

-To install GDialog, download it as a [ZIP archive]().
+To install Godot_Dialog plugin, download it as a [ZIP archive]().
 Then extract the `addons/GDialog` folder into your project folder.
 Then, enable the plugin in project settings and restart Godot-Engine.

 If you want to know more about installing plugins you can read the [official documentation page](https://docs.godotengine.org/en/stable/tutorials/plugins/editor/installing_plugins.html).